robotics-masters/mm1-hat-cpy-native/README.md

 CircuitPython is an education friendly open source derivative of MicroPython.
 CircuitPython supports use on educational development boards designed and sold by Adafruit.
 [Adafruit CircuitPython](https://github.com/adafruit/circuitpython) features unified Python core APIs and a growing list of Adafruit libraries and drivers of that work with it.

-## Build UF2 Bootloader

-Please see the mm1-hat-cpy-native/uf2-bootloader folder for further instructions.

 ## Build CircuitPython

 Please see the mm1-hat-cpy-native/firmware folder for further instructions.